michwng/MLG-Breakout/README.txt

 	https://www.bestmp3converter.com/ - Converting the Music above (provided by YouTube) into MP3 Files. https://mp3cut.net/		    - Editing Music down to reduce audio length and size.

+(Intentional) Bugs:
+The ball sometimes doesn't bounce off bricks correctly.
+	- PWN Mode allows the ball to ignore Newton's 3rd Law and blaze through bricks!
+	- A fast enough speed causes the ball to bounce left-right instead of up-down (time is power!).
+	- Snipe Mode happens when there are less than 1/8 of bricks remaining. (time is power!)

+The paddle gets larger after some time
+	- this is an intentional mechanic to improve the gameplay.